 Are you wondering how much nurses in Germany make?
-Maybe you are considering working there as well or compare your current salary?
-Hard nursing work pays off in Germany, however, not that well as in the USA or Canada.
+Maybe you are considering working there as well or comparing your current salary?
+A hard nursing job pays off in Germany, however, not as well as in the USA or Canada.

-On average nurses in Germany earn an annual gross salary of 33,000 EUR and between 2,800 EUR and 2,900 EUR monthly.
-The salary depends on the region, experience, qualifications, working time (night shifts are paid better).
+On average, nurses in Germany earn an annual gross salary of 33,000 EUR, which is between 2,800 EUR and 2,900 EUR monthly.
+The salary depends on the region, experience, qualifications, and working time (night shifts are paid better).

 There are very many factors that can influence the nursing salary.
-But overall the job paid well and it grows with years of experience and expertise.
+But overall, the job paid well and grows with years of experience and expertise.
 Find out how much exactly you will earn as a nurse in Germany by using this tool.

 Related: “How to work as a nurse in Germany “